-PERT products may be taken in higher doses than enzyme supplements.
+PERT products may be taken in higher doses than supplements.
 A common starting dose is between 50,000 to 75,000 units of lipase with a meal and 25,000 units with a snack.
 Usually each PERT capsule contains about 25,000 units, so several may need to be taken at once.
-This dose may seem high, but it’s estimated that a normally functioning pancreas releases about 720,000 lipase units with every meal.

 What foods benefit your pancreas?

 - High-antioxidant foods, including raw veggies and fruits.
-This includes leafy green veggies; all berries; orange and yellow veggies like carrots, peppers, squash and sweet potatoes; tomatoes; artichoke; asparagus; broccoli; cauliflower; etc.
+These include leafy green veggies; all berries; orange and yellow veggies, like carrots, peppers, squash and sweet potatoes; tomatoes; artichoke; asparagus; broccoli; cauliflower; etc.

 - Pineapple, papaya and kiwi, which are excellent sources of digestive enzymes.